 To accomplish the purpose described, the Group first defined the meaning of the term "viable" and the alternative methodologies for testing the viability of a market.
 This definition and the evolution of standard tests for market viability are outlined in Section 2.
 Next the regional markets that include Nebraska were defined.
 Nebraska is somewhat unique in that it transcends two major transmissions grids in the U.S., the Eastern Interconnection and the Western Interconnection.
 Therefore Nebraska has two separate and distinct regional electricity markets.
 Both of these markets are defined in Section 3.
 The general approach for completing this year's report is different than previous years.
 This is because the Federal Energy Regulatory Commission's (FERC) thinking has evolved significantly since the initial LB901 report.
 Experience that FERC has gained in regulating emerging wholesale markets has provided valuable lessons learned which they have applied by trying new tests and techniques.
 Technical Group #2 has endeavored to follow these changes and modify our approach to reflect the FERC's latest thinking.
 In the past, Technical Group #2 conducted FERC's standard test of market viability using data obtained by the group.
 Two factors have changed this approach.
 First, the data used for conducting this analysis is no longer available to the group.
 Second, FERC has proposed that Regional Transmission Organizations (RTO) assume the responsibility of testing for market viability in the regions they serve.
 Conducting annual market viability tests is one of these responsibilities.
-The Midwest Independent System Operator (MISO) is the approved RTO for the Midwest region that includes the Eastern Interconnection of Nebraska.
-In May 2003 they published their first State of the Market Report.
-The analysis includes all the current and prospective utility members of MISO.
-Therefore the major transmission owning utilities in Nebraska are included.
-Since the MISO report is the definitive analysis for "whether or not a viable electricity market exists for the region which includes Nebraska", it is the primary source for this report.
+The Midwest Independent System Operator (MISO) is the approved RTO for the Midwest region.
+In May 2003, they published their first State of the Market Report.
+The analysis included all the current and prospective utility members of MISO.
+Therefore, the major transmission owning utilities in Nebraska are included.
+Since the MISO report is the definitive analysis for "whether or not a viable electricity market exists for the region which includes Nebraska it became the primary source for past Technical Group #2 reports.
+In the 2004 State of the Market Report only current members of MISO were included in the market power analysis.
+The report is still useful, however, because current MISO membership still represents a good portion of the wholesale market engaged by Nebraska utilities.